OlivierBeq/ProDEC/README.md

  - ***Compatibility***

 Some transforms cannot be calculated for binary descriptors.
-Som others can only be calculated with binary descriptors.
+Some others can only be calculated with binary descriptors.
 One can check for compatibility between a transform and a descriptor.

     psm = pdescs.get_descriptor('PSM')
     prodec.Transform.is_compatible('AVG', 'PSM')